Uptake of diversified / climate-resilient livelihood options

 Measuring this indicator requires looking at baseline/midline/endline surveys and program records.

-If data on individuals is not available, households could be reported and converted into individuals based on average number of people per household.
+If data on individuals is not available, households could be reported and converted into individuals based on the average number of people per household.

 Numerator